olokunde/Olokunde/projects/linux-file-permissions/README.md

 📌 Example of a hidden file: .project_x.txt
 📌 Summary

-✅ We demonstrated how to check file permissions using ls -la ✅ We explained the 10-character permission string
+✅ I demonstrated how to check file permissions using ls -la ✅ I explained the 10-character permission string
-✅ We learned how to change file permissions using chmod ✅ We discussed hidden files and how to view them
+✅ I learned how to change file permissions using chmod ✅ I discussed hidden files and how to view them